Commensurating HNN-extensions: hierarchical hyperbolicity and biautomaticity: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Ian Leary and Ashot Minasyan to whom we both owe a great intellectual debt and whose work has been a continued source of inspiration.
 The authors are grateful to Thomas Haettel, Mark Hagen and Ashot Minasyan for their comments on an earlier version of this paper.
 The first author would once again like to thank Ian Leary for his tireless, kind, and often humorous encouragement during my PhD.
 The first author was supported by the Engineering and Physical Sciences Research Council grant number 2127970 and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 850930).
+Finally, we would like to thank the anonymous referee for their helpful comments.